learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 ```

- The `loadjs` option will load any scripts before reading the contents of the page,
+The `loadjs` option will run the JavaScript code on the webpage before reading
- which can be useful for web scraping.
+the contents of the page, which can be useful for scraping certain websites that
+depend on JavaScript to build the page DOM tree.

 If you need to use a custom session, you can also use the `session` option.
 This can
 be useful for sites that require login information.

 _For more examples, see `examples/openstax_souschef.py` (json) and `examples/wikipedia_souschef.py` (html)_

 ---